Meat, milk, or wool?

 of income from a sheep operation was from the sale of wool.

 Today, it is the other way around.
-While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the operator.
+While wool is still important on many sheep farms, lambs almost always contribute the majority of income to the farm.

 Fine wool brings the most money in the commodity market.